emin63/ox_profile/README.md

 One main use case for `ox_profile` specifically (and statistical profiling in general) is that you can apply it to a production server to see how things work "in the wild".

+There are other statistical profilers out there for python (such as statprof, which are pretty good and may be better for your needs than `ox_profile`.
+So why would you consider `ox_profile`?
+Some possible reasons include:

+  1. Works on non-UNIX systems (e.g., works on Windows).
+     - Many other statistical profilers use various excellent features of LINUX or UNIX while `ox_profile` only really relies on the python `sys._current_frames` method.
+  2. Simple to understand.
+	 - The code for `ox_profile` is fairly simple.
+The main work is really inside `ox_profile.core.sampling.Sampler` so it is easy to reason about or modify if you need slightly different profiling.
+  3. Flask Blueprint provided.
+     - If you are using Flask, then you can register the `ox_profile` blueprint and easily get statistical profiling in your flask app.

 # Usage